See Map of the area at

 ANNUAL ALLIANCE BREAKFAST COMMITTEE: Plans and implements annual

-WORKFORCE INITIATIVES COMMITTEE: An assortment of agency roles participates in this group of broad interests related to workforce issues, including Human Resource staff, training coordinators, administration and others
+ADMINISTRATIVE SERVICES COMMITTEE: An assortment of agency roles participates in this group of broad interests related to workforce issues, including Human Resource staff, training coordinators, Financial Officers, CIO's and others in administration from member agencies.
+Their agenda varies, as it is a combination of previous committees focused on Workforce, Financial Issues, and Information Technology.

 CONFERENCE PLANNING COMMITTEE: plans the Annual Conference for Direct Service Professionals, of which the Alliance is very proud!

-MEMBERSHIP COMMITTEE: Promotes membership and recruits similar agencies for membership in the Alliance.
+MEMBERSHIP TASK FORCE: Promotes membership and recruits similar agencies for membership in the Alliance.

 The Alliance is staffed by an Executive Director, an Associate Director, and an Office